 1. Your roof’s age

 The age of your roof is a good starting point to determine when it’s due for a replacement.
-Experts usually say a roof should last about 20 years, but that also depends on the composition of the roof.
-The list below provides examples of the typical longevity for several types of roofing materials.
+Experts usually say a roof should last about 20 years, but that also depends on the surface material of the roof, the climate in your area, and how well you maintain it.

-While you may be able to lengthen the life of your roof with spot treatments, these are the ages where the material in roofs starts to fail.
-Delaying installation greatly increases the risk of water intrusion and other issues that can cause real and lasting damage to a home.
-So really, you want to start thinking about a new roof before yours hits the upper limits of these ranges.
+Something else to note: While you may be able to lengthen the life of your roof with spot treatments, there is an age where the material in roofs simply starts to fail.
+Waiting to install a new roof after a certain point greatly increases the risk of water intrusion and other issues that can cause real and lasting damage to a home.
+So really, you want to start thinking about a new roof sooner rather than later

 2. Buckled and curled shingles